powernet-project/powernet/home-hub/README.md

 # Home Hub

-## Getting the RPi up and running with docker and the Home Hub code
+## Getting the RPi up and running with the Home Hub code

 ### After you've SSH'ed into the RPi, update its OS:
 ```bash